raquelthuss/scripts_TFM/Population structure/PCA.md

 ### Description

-In order to visualize genetic structure within a population a **Principal Component Analysis** (PCA) can be perform.
-A pruned dataset (LD, MAF) in binary PLINK format is required.
-Using **PLINK** eigenvectors and eigenvalues are generated, that can be imported in R and be plotted.
+A **Principal Component Analysis** (PCA) is perform to visualize genetic structure within a population.
+A pruned dataset (LD, MAF) in binary PLINK format is required. **PLINK** is used to compute eigenvectors and eigenvalues which can be imported in R for visualization.

 ### Usage